 Establishing Your Goals

 In establishing clear-cut goals for estate planning, individuals ensure that their resources are distributed and managed according to their wishes.
-These might be unique to each individual, ranging from safeguarding a family business, reducing estate taxes, providing for minor children or philanthropic objectives.
-Involve your estate planner in this process; they’re experts in assisting individuals clarify, prioritize, and quantify their objectives.
+These might be unique to each individual, ranging from safeguarding a family business, reducing estate taxes, providing for minor children, or philanthropic objectives.
+Involve your estate planner in this process; they’re experts in assisting individuals in clarifying, prioritizing, and quantifying their objectives.

 Take note, though, that it may not always be possible to accomplish every planned goal within one strategy.
 Here, your estate planner offers assistance in evaluating trade-offs, managing conflicts, and identifying which goals are feasible and which ones have higher priorities.
 By expressing your preferences and concerns, you allow your estate planner to create an in-depth, bespoke estate plan that delivers on your objectives while keeping within the constraints of the law and your financial status.